onnimonni/terraform-ecr-docker-build-module/README.md

 This is a quite hacky module which contains few bash scripts which build docker images locally and pushes them into AWS ECR using aws cli.

 ## Requirements
-You need to have following programs installed and in your $PATH:
+You need to have following programs installed in your $PATH:

 * bash
 * md5sum or md5